General Facilities Enhancements

 - Providing additional times for custodians to clean their hands on the job

-Schools or departments may request specific cleaning and disinfecting services in addition to Custodial Services' enhanced scope of work (see above).
+Schools or departments may request specific cleaning and disinfecting services in addition to Custodial Services' standard cleaning routine (see above).

 CUIMC loading docks are fully staffed and in operation.
 Please review our loading dock hours of operation.